The best dressed stars on the Met Gala red carpet

 Met Gala 2022: The best dressed stars on the red carpet

-The 2022 Met Gala is officially here and back in its usual time slot, the first weekend of May, after being pushed back due to Covid-19.
+The 2022 Met Gala has officially returned and was back to its usual time slot, the first weekend of May, after being pushed back due to Covid-19.

 The annual fashion extravaganza took place on 13 September last year and was cancelled the year before due to the pandemic.
-Tonight, nearly 400 celebrities will attend the event in New York City and walk the red carpet on the steps of the Metropolitan Museum of Art.
+On Monday 2 May, nearly 400 celebrities attended the event in New York City and walked the red carpet on the steps of the Metropolitan Museum of Art.

-This year’s theme is “In America: An Anthology of Fashion,” with the dress code listed on the invites as “Gilded Glamour,” and is part two of an exhibit from the museum’s Costume Institute.
+This year’s theme was “In America: An Anthology of Fashion,” with the dress code listed on the invites as “Gilded Glamour,” and was part two of an exhibit from the museum’s Costume Institute.
 The first part of the exhibit, “In America: A Lexicon of Fashion,” was the theme of the 2021 Met Gala.

-Per usual, Vogue’s Anna Wintour will be running the gala, just like she has since 1995, and has organised the celebrity guest list for the night.
-Along with Blake Lively and her husband Ryan Reynolds, the event will be hosted by Lin-Manuel Miranda and Regina King.
+Per usual, Vogue’s Anna Wintour ran the gala, just like she has since 1995, and has organised the celebrity guest list for the night.
+Along with Blake Lively and her husband Ryan Reynolds, the event was hosted by Lin-Manuel Miranda and Regina King.

-Multiple stars will be posing on the red carpet tonight, and here are some of the best-dressed celebrities at this year’s Met Gala.
+Multiple stars posed on the red carpet, and here are some of the best-dressed celebrities at this year’s Met Gala.

 Vanessa Hudgens